stephangriesel/telerik-blogs/kendoreact-r2-2019-webinar-recap.md

 **Is there a more detailed development Roadmap.
 I've found this (https://www.telerik.com/kendo-react-ui/roadmap/) but I'd really like to see something more detailed if possible?**
 We will be updating this roadmap page to provide more details over the next couple of days!

+**We are using JavaScript versioning to load latest JS changes for users.
+Does KendoReact.js load automatically or do you also face browser cache issue?**

+Not Answered Yet...

+**Do you have a Print to PDF option in kendoReact that will work with HD images?
+Is there any memory restriction with this feature?
+We have a requirement to generate PDFs for 500 different pages each with images and text.
+We were getting 'out of memory exception' with the KendoReact PDF component and had to use a work around.
+Does Kendo React have an option to print from browser page to PDF?**

+Not Answered Yet...

 **Is it possible to click a button that will add a new row to the grid and also removing a row from the grid when clicking on a remove button?**
 Our Grids support all types of data binding.
 It's completely possible to update and remove rows/items from a collection that is tied to the output of the grid.